gradio-app/gradio/client/js/README.md

 ##### `off`

-The `off` method unsubscribes from the submitted job and works similarly to `removeEventListener`.
-Both the event name and the original callback must be passed in to successfully subscribe:
+The `off` method unsubscribes from a specific event of the submitted job and works similarly to `document.removeEventListener`; both the event name and the original callback must be passed in to successfully unsubscribe:

 ```ts
 import { client } from "@gradio/client";